 : A character pretends to laugh along with the others, then abruptly tells them to shut up.

-- Straight: Bob says to Alice, "Are you angry with me?"
-Alice laughs heartily, then abruptly stops smiling and says seriously "Yes I am!"
+- Bob says to Alice, "Are you angry with me?"
+Alice laughs, then abruptly stops and says seriously "Yes I am!"

-- Exaggerated: Alice laughs with Bob, then suddenly stops smiling, pulls out a gun and shoots him.
+- Exaggerated: Alice laughs with Bob, then stops smiling, pulls out a gun and shoots him.

-- Downplayed: Alice laughs with Bob, then says "Actually, it isn't quite that funny."
+- Downplayed: Alice laughs with Bob, then says "Actually, it isn't really that funny."

 - Subverted: Alice begins laughing with Bob.
-We expect her to stop and say "No!" but she doesn't.
+Because of the nature of what he said, or Alice's character, we expect her to stop laughing and say "No!" but she doesn't.

 - Double Subverted: ...The "No!" comes after all, just later than we expected.